-Image is developed using Fritzing.
+This image is created using Fritzing.
 Click to enlarge image

-How To Program For Relay
+How To Program Relay using ESP32

 - Configure an ESP32's pin to the digital output mode by using pinMode() function.
 For example, pin GIOP27:

-- If this is the first time you use ESP32, see how to setup environment for ESP32 on Arduino IDE
+- If this is the first time you use ESP32, see how to setup environment for ESP32 on Arduino IDE.

-- Copy the above code and paste it to Arduino IDE
+- Copy the above code and paste it to Arduino IDE.

 - See LED strip state: blinking